sergiolepore/docker-ember/README.md

 In order to fix it, you'll have to edit your `testem.js` file and configure a new argument, `--no-sandbox`, for your `mode: 'dev'`.
 A lot can be written about the implications, pros & cons of this, but I thought that this "solution" is the only one worth implementing.
 If you open the `Dockerfile`, you'll notice that there's a patch that adds `--no-sandbox` directly to the system so you don't have to add it to `testem.js`, BUT it's being ignored for some reason.
 If I figure out how to make it work without having to edit the Test'em file, I'll ship the patch into a **new Dockerfile**.
 I will not update the old ones.

-*"But my Test'em file can only have ONE custom config and it's set to `ci`!
+*"But my Test'em file (pre Ember 3) can only have ONE custom config and it's set to `ci`!
 I cannot add `dev` without losing `ci`!"* - You, probably.

-This is an issue ONLY for ember-cli versions prior to `3.0.0`.
+This is an issue ONLY for Ember-CLI versions prior to `3.0.0`.
 The new Test'em allows you to have different modes with their custom, isolated args.
-If you are using the old Test'em, you'll have to remove the mode key entirely and just use the array of args for the `Chrome` key, like so:
+If you are using the old Test'em, you'll have to remove the mode key entirely and just use the array of args for the `Chrome` key.

+Below are the workarounds for pre and post Ember-CLI 3.

+#### 3.0.0 < Ember-CLI >= 2.16.0

 ```js
 /* eslint-env node */